Skip to main content

 Furosemide and certain medical conditions

 Furosemide is not safe for everyone.
-Do not take this medication if:
+Do not take this medication if you:

-There are also many medical conditions where the healthcare provider will weigh benefits vs. risks in deciding if furosemide can be taken, so make sure a doctor knows about any medical conditions.
+There are also many medical conditions where the healthcare provider will weigh benefits and risks when deciding if furosemide can be taken, so make sure your healthcare provider knows about any medical conditions you may have.

 How to minimize furosemide interactions